joshbegley/nyt-latest/previous.md

 `Today, many children in Gaza are so hungry they may never recover, and our supplies are critically low.`\
 https://nytimes.com/2025/07/24/opinion/gaza-hunger-children-rescue.html

-**Live Updates: Thai and Cambodian Troops Fire at Each Other as Relations Deteriorate**\
+**Live Updates: Thailand Says One Civilian Killed as Tensions Rise on Border With Cambodia**\
-`Soldiers traded fire over a disputed border after weeks of diplomatic tension between the Southeast Asian nations.`\
+`A Thai civilian was killed after Cambodian troops opened fire along the border, the Thai government said.`\
 https://nytimes.com/live/2025/07/24/world/thailand-cambodia-border-clash

 **Thursday Briefing: Your Russia Questions Answered**\